 If the obligor could have paid the unpaid child support then the court will issue an order for payment.
 Typically the court will order license suspension or revocation but suspend the order as long as payment occurs within an ordered payment plan.
 If the obligor fails to satisfy the payment plan then the punishment will go into effect.

-Why Fort Worth judges suspend licenses for unpaid child support
+Why Texas family court judges suspend licenses for unpaid child support

 The purpose of revoking or suspending a license for not paying child support is twofold.
 First, it is a punitive measure to punish the obligor for not paying child support.
 Second, it is a deterrent to entice the obligor to pay child support to avoid the license suspension or revocation.
 Most people need one or more state-issued licenses, like a driver’s license, and losing access can be a major problem.
 The problem is not just that the obligor will lose the license.
 The obligor in many cases must pay a fee to reinstate the license.
 He or she may even have to go back through the application process to obtain a new license.